shoganhennessy/shoganhennessy.github.io/_pages/research.md

 ### Overlapping Measures of Rideshare Drivers' Hours and Earnings in the Gig Economy

-Joint work with Louis Hyman, Yudi Wang (Cornell Industrial Labor Relations)
+Joint work with Louis Hyman, Yudi Wang (Cornell, Industrial Labor Relations)

 General interest project combining multiple sources of administrative data on the exact hours worked of rideshare drivers.
 In-prepartion draft delayed by recent developments at Uber.